 Alice C. Linsley

 The ancient capital of the Kushite kingdom was Meroe in modern Sudan.
-It had a later sister city called Meroe on the Orontes in Turkey.
-Meroe ad Orontes was a high place before the establishment of the city of Antioch (Antakya, Hatay) in 307 BC by Antigonus, one of Alexander the Great's generals.
+It had a later sister city, Meroe on the Orontes.
+Meroe on the Orontes was a high place before Antioch (Antakya, Hatay) was made a Greek city in 307 BC by Antigonus, one of Alexander the Great's generals.
 Antioch became the most important city, with 500,000 inhabitants in the 2nd Century AD.

 Antioch played a great role in the early development of Christianity.
 The oldest known church was in a cave on the outskirts of the city.
 It was visited by Pope Paul VI in 1962.
 Both St. Peter and St. Paul lived at Antioch for many years.
 The elders of the Antioch church commissioned Paul and Barnabas to be missionaries to the Gentiles of Asia Minor.
 The early Christians were first called followers of “the Way” and then for the first time they were called “Christians” at Antioch.
 Acts 11:26 tells us that it was the Cypriot-born Barnabas (Bar-Nabas, son of Nabas/Prophet) who brought Paul before the elders at Antioch.
 “So for a whole year Barnabas and Saul met with the church and taught great numbers of people.
 The disciples were called Christians first at Antioch.”

 St. Ignatius was chosen to serve as Bishop of Antioch after St. Evodius, who died around AD 67.
 Antioch was the birth place of John Chrysostom, who died in 407 A.D.